World’s Best Beer Festivals

 Otherwise known as Frühlingsfest, this is Oktoberfest’s smaller, charming cousin.
 It all goes down in late April – early May, and features all the things that you love about Oktoberfest — beer, beer wenches, beer-drinking food, beer halls, beer — but with a fraction of the crowds.
 This party is mostly for Münchners, a way to blow the dust off the long German winter and herald the coming of a freaky naked summer.
-This party is perfect for anyone who can’t make Oktoberfest, people who love a more authentic, intimate experience (with 10s of 1000s instead of millions of fellow beer swillers), as well as all you beer and party fans who, like us, will go to every damn beer festival possible.
-Oh, and Stoke has budget Springfest accommodation, so you’ĺl have plenty of beer money left over.
+This party is perfect for anyone who can’t make Oktoberfest, people who love a more authentic, intimate experience (with 100s of 1000s instead of millions of fellow beer swillers), as well as all you beer and party fans who, like us, will go to every damn beer festival possible.
+Oh, and Stoke has our awesome and amazing Springfest camp, so you’ĺl have plenty of beer money left over.

 Qingdao International Beer Festival